 Water potted Mediterranean herbs such as lavender and rosemary once every 2 weeks in the Spring and Summer if there has been no significant rainfall and do not water at all in the Winter as this promotes root rot.
 Water leafy annual herbs such as basil and cilantro once every 3-7 days.

-Keep in mind that this advice is assuming the herbs are being planted in a pot that is around 12 inches across and ideally a clay, terracotta or ceramic pot rather then a metal or plastic pot or container.
+Keep in mind that this advice assumes the herbs are being planted in a pot that is around 12 inches across and, ideally, a clay, terracotta, or ceramic pot rather than a metal or plastic pot or container.

 At the height of Summer on the hottest and driest days your herbs may require watering almost every day.
-If your herbs are wilting despite the soil being moist then this is a survival strategy of herbs to decreases their leaves surface area to reduce transpiration and conserve water.
+If your herbs are wilting despite the soil being moist then this is a survival strategy of herbs to decrease their leaf’s surface area to reduce transpiration and conserve water.
 The herbs usually recover when the temperature cools in the evening.

-If this is happening to your potted annual herbs I recommend moving the pot to an area of morning sun followed by shade at midday and the afternoon.
-The allows your herbs to get plenty of sunshine so that they grow and stay healthy but also protects them from the blazing sun at the hottest part of the day as temperatures peak in the afternoon.
+If this is happening to your potted annual herbs, I recommend moving the pot to an area of morning sun followed by shade at midday and the afternoon.
+This allows your herbs to get plenty of sunshine so that they grow and stay healthy but also protects them from the blazing sun at the hottest part of the day as temperatures peak in the afternoon.

 How Often to Water Herbs Seeds and Seedlings

-Water herbs seeds and seedlings twice per week so that the soil is evenly moist.
-Always water with a good soak so to encourage good root development.
-Allow the surface of the soil to dry to the touch slightly before watering again.
+I recommend watering herbs seeds and seedlings twice per week so that the soil is evenly moist.
+Always water with a good soak to encourage good root development and allow the surface of the soil to dry to the touch slightly before watering again.

-If the seedlings are watered too lightly then only the surface of the soil becomes moist which promotes shallow root development and leaves your seedlings more vulnerable to drought.
+I’ve made the mistake of watering the soil too lightly, which results in only the surface of the soil becoming moist, which promotes shallow root development and leaves your seedlings more vulnerable to drought.

-The reason for letting the surface of the soil to dry slightly is because roots need access to oxygen for root respiration.
-If the soil is too moist then this can exclude oxygen from the soil around their small, developing root system which can cause them to suffocate.
+The reason for letting the surface of the soil dry slightly is that roots need access to oxygen for root respiration.
+If the soil is too moist, then this can exclude oxygen from the soil around their small, developing root system, which can cause them to suffocate.

 Key Takeaways: